Open Educational Resources: Getting Started in OER in the User Services – Best Practice from the ZBW

 About the authors

-Nicole Clasen is Head of User Services at ZBW – Leibniz Information Centre for Economics.
-Her work focuses on information transfer, digital user services and the usability experience.
+Nicole Clasen has been Head of User Services at ZBW – Leibniz Information Centre for Economics.
+Her work focused on information transfer, digital user services and the usability experience.
 LinkedIn and Twitter.

 Portrait: ZBW©, photographer Sven Wied